-Even so, it wears on me; it births tension, generating anger and fear in my own home.
-My wraiths feel it in their limited way, dusting and cleaning with quick, furtive movements, though none of these current events can harm them.
+It wears on me.
+My wraiths feel it, too, in their limited way, dusting and cleaning with quick, furtive movements, though none of these current events can harm them.

-Also, it has apparently drive my household mad.
+Also, it has apparently drive my assassin mad.

 “Just how thick are you?” says my knife, my Terrance, utterly out of line.
 “Outside?
 Outside?
 You’re safe in here, you absolute gobdaw!”